narensrinivasan/Home/README.md

 # ClairDOmbre
-A simple demo game made in python
+A simple demo game made in python.
+Help a little blob boy return to his mother.

 Requires pygame to run, in console type: pip install pygame